farm-ng/amiga-dev-kit/website/docs/examples/file_reader/README.md

 use it to run the
 [**File Reader Example**](https://github.com/farm-ng/farm-ng-amiga/tree/main/py/examples/file_reader/main.py).

+To successfully run this example, you must use your local PC, as the example won't work if executed directly from a brain (because of the popup window).

 ## Install the [farm-ng Brain ADK package](/docs/brain/brain-install)

 ## Download the log file